 Do you see those ads that pop up on top, below and sides of Google search results, quite often in yellow or grey or even white backgrounds?

-Well, those are due to Search Engine Marketing (SEM) and are called “Google ads” Using Google Ads.
+Well, those are due to Search Engine Marketing (SEM) and are called “Google ads”.
 You can start bidding for the keywords you wish to rank for and avoid being worried for SEO or organic ranks.

 5. Affiliate Marketing

-Promoting your product, service or solution to a network of affiliates or partners in exchange for a commission as return is often called as “Affiliate marketing” The working model is like a typical sales commissions where if someones sell your product, you give them a commission in return.
-It’s the same process been implemented online through afffiiate links.
+Promoting your product, service or solution to a network of affiliates or partners in exchange for a commission as return is often called as “Affiliate marketing” The working model is like a typical sales commissions where if someone sells your product, you give them a commission in return.
+It’s the same process that’s being implemented online through affiliate links.

 6. Email Marketing